rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 curl -G 'localhost:4001/db/query?level=strong' --data-urlencode 'q=SELECT * FROM foo'

 # Query the node, enabling 'auto' Read Consistency mode.
 If the receiving
-# node is read-only i.e. non-voting then 'none' will be set as the Read
+# node is read-only i.e. non-voting, then 'none' will be set as the Read
 # Consistency level, with a mininum freshess of 1 second.
 For voting nodes
-# then 'weak' be set the Read Consistency level, and the freshness value
+# then 'weak' is set as the Read Consistency level, and the freshness value
 # is ignored.
 curl -G 'localhost:4001/db/query?level=auto&freshness=1s' --data-urlencode 'q=SELECT * FROM foo'
 ```